NAZIS/RESISTANCE: THE UNDERGROUND WAR

 The secret places of German occupation in Paris

 Paris, June 1940.
 The heavy boots of the Wehrmacht soldiers hammer the cobblestones of the Champs-Elysées.
-Declared open city and emptied of two thirds of its population, the French capital has just been abandoned to Germany without a fight.
+Declared open city and emptied of 2/3 of its population, the French capital has just been abandoned to Germany without a fight.
 The Nazis could not have dreamed of better trophies than the Arc de Triomphe, Hôtel des Invalides, Eiffel Tower and Place de la Concorde.